madanyc/workfront-learn.en/help/custom-data/getting-started-with-calculated-fields-and-expressions/getting-started-with-calculated-fields-and-expressions.md

 <!-- **Note**: The expression examples shown are simple and some may be mitigated by fields already supplied by Adobe Workfront.
 However, the examples are used to illustrate the foundational knowledge needed in order to build expressions in Workfront.-->

-Workfront provides a variety of fields that are common across multiple areas of business and are regularly used for work management.
+[!DNL Workfront] provides a variety of fields that are common across multiple areas of business and are regularly used for work management.
 Fields like planned completion date, project budget, task assignee name, etc.

 Yet, each organization has data specific to its industry and company that needs to be gathered in order to understand if company objectives are being met.
 For instance, your organization wants to keep track of: